wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

     - Ensures that we are not placing a queen on an adjacent diagonal.
 If we are, the process is blocked.
     - Mark the row, column, and region as occupied.
     - Places the queen and records its position in the _`result`_ array.
--  After exiting the loop, we deliberately use `assert(false)` so that every computation that successfully exits the loop triggers an assertion violation and produces an error trail, which we can then replay to recover the solution.
+- After exiting the loop, we deliberately use `assert(false)` so that every computation that successfully exits the loop triggers an assertion violation and produces an error trail.
+When we replay that trail, we can read the values assigned to the _`result`_ array; those values are the cells where the queens were placed, so they give us the solution.

 Let’s quickly go over these one by one.